Monarchy of the North: Monsanto assault

-After the events in Porto, on the 24th of January, the government of João Tamagnini Barbosa called the population to arms against the Monarchy and provides them with weapons and training.
+After the events in Porto, on the 24th of January, the government of João Tamagnini Barbosa called the population to arms against the Monarchy and provided them with weapons and training.
 This was particularly important because the garrison in Lisbon declared neutrality.
-On the evening of 22 January, a group of monarchist military and citizens led by Aires de Ornelas and Álvaro de Mendonça gather on the Monsanto hill (nowadays a forest park).
-They make their local proclamation of the Monarchy and hoist the monarchy flag.
-A republican citizen militia gather in Eduardo VII Park and, along with some members of the National Republican Guard, the Fiscal Guard, and of the military and navy, march towards Monsanto.
-On the morning of 23 January, the two forces meet and the republican troops besieged the monarchist rebels.
-An attack by the republicans on 24 January afternoon led to the defeat of the monarchist forces, who surrender around 5 p.m.
+On the evening of 22 January, a group of monarchist military and citizens led by Aires de Ornelas and Álvaro de Mendonça gathered on the Monsanto hill (nowadays a forest park).
+They made their local proclamation of the Monarchy and hoisted the monarchist flag.
+A republican citizen militia gathered in Edward VII Park and, along with some members of the National Republican Guard, the Fiscal Guard, and of the military and navy, marched towards Monsanto.
+On the morning of 23 January, the two forces met and the republican troops besieged the monarchist rebels.
+An attack by the republicans on 24 January afternoon resulted in the defeat of the monarchist forces, who surrendered around 5 p.m.
 The Monsanto assault led to the resignation of João Tamagnini Barbosa on 26 January and a union government led by José Relvas.